 Two New AACC Programs Target Unemployed Workers

-Build on skills you learned in your old job with new skills that lead to jobs in the high-demand industries of mechatronics and cyber technology in just a year’s time under two new programs beginning in January at Anne Arundel Community College.
+Build on skills you learned in your old job with new skills that lead to jobs in the high-demand industries of mechatronics and cyber technology in just a year’s time under two new programs.

 Mechatronics combines mechanics, electronics and software, making a mechatronics technician a high-tech jack of all trades.
 Machines developed in the 21st century have both mechanical and electronic parts, so industry requires technicians who know both disciplines.
 Examples of mechatronics systems include robotics, smart cars, renewable energy systems, advanced manufacturing and defense systems.
 At the end of the year-long certificate program, students will be eligible to take exams for the Siemens Level 1 certification and the Solid Works Associate certification.